A Message from the Principal

 Overview of the Education Provided by Northcliff House College

 Grade R – 12

 Northcliff House College is a well-established independent, co-educational school for a new and innovative generation.
 Northcliff House College caters for learners from Grade R – 12 (National Senior Certificate) and is growing rapidly.

-Northcliff House College is a developing independent, co-educational school
+Northcliff House College is an established independent, co-educational school

 - We cater for children from Grade R to Grade 12.